About the Program and Predominant Track

 Accelerated Track (A Degree Program for Mid-Career Urban Professionals)

-The Accelerated Track of the Master of Community Planning (MCP) is a 3-semester professional degree program.
+The Accelerated Track of the Master of Community Planning (MCP) is a three-semester professional degree program.
 The purpose of the program is to upgrade the skills and methods employed by mid-career community, urban and regional planners through the rigor of a demanding academic program catering to both their current needs and the emerging problems.
-Many urban planners, especially in small and medium-sized cities have had professional training in planning at the Bachelor’s level and have been professionally active for several years.
+Many urban planners, especially in small and medium-sized cities have had professional training in planning at the bachelor’s level and have been professionally active for several years.
 The accelerated MCP program provides them with the opportunity to return to school for an advanced degree.
 In line with the profile of prospective students as mid-career professionals, the course of study is closely related to professional activities.
 Each student will bring to Cincinnati a significant, complex professional dilemma of his or her home city.
-This is to be worked on throughout the year in relation to course offering each term and developed into an applied Graduate Project to be brought back to student’s place of employment for implementation or further development.
+This is to be worked on throughout the year in relation to course offering each term and developed into an applied graduate project to be brought back to student’s place of employment for implementation or further development.

 The Master of Community Planning program is fully accredited by the Planning Accreditation Board, an organization formed jointly with the American Institute of Certified Planners and the Association of Collegiate Schools of Planning.